-Dining cruises on San Diego Bay, whale watching tours, corporate events—Hornblower Cruises offers them all on San Diego Bay in their fleet of seven boats, holding from 100 to 1,200 guests.
+Dining cruises on San Diego Bay, whale watching tours, corporate events—Hornblower Cruises offers them all on San Diego Bay in their fleet of seven boats.
 Whether you board a yacht built as a companion to President Franklin D. Roosevelt's presidential yacht, or the largest charter yacht operating in Southern California, you’ll be making some memories to keep.

 Bonus: Patriot Jet Boat

 At 50 miles per hour, this isn’t your standard scenic tour.
 Sure, you’ll get to take in the skyline and the sights of the bay.
 But when this super-charged jet boat hits full throttle, you’ll also experience some G-force by way of 360-degree spins, hairpin turns, and other tricks aboard the Patriot Jet Boat.

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.

 For the ultimate guide to planning your San Diego vacation, view and download the San Diego Visitor Planning Guide, packed with useful information that will help you plan the perfect San Diego getaway.